qkzk/fm/development.md

     spec in fm.config
       - name & path_to_lib.so
+- [ ] FEAT: install plugins from CLI.
+  Allow "paths" to be an url link instead of a filepath. `fmconfig plugin update` would update all "url" plugins.
+- [ ] FEAT: allow settings in plugins & store them in config file
 - [x] example plugin: bat previewer
 - [x] FIX: displaying preview directly skip the whole plugin.
 - [x] FIX: crash without config files.
 Save default config while building, include them in code.